Share:

 The Psy Day is an opportunity for psychologists, psychiatrists and psychoanalysts of haematology and bone marrow and stem cell transplantation units to meet, share and learn from each other’s practical experiences.
 The programme will be delivered by renowned professionals in the field and will focus on the psychological dimensions of BMT and SCT and the current challenges.

-Onsite simultaneous translation from English to French will be available for the Psy Day sessions (1 day).
-The livestream of the sessions will not be translated meaning that the virtual audience will follow the session in English.
+Onsite simultaneous translation from English to Spanish will be available for the Psy Day sessions.
+The livestream of the sessions will not be translated, meaning that the virtual audience will follow the session in English.

 Pharmacists Day